 If third parties make claims of intellectual property infringement against us, or otherwise seek to establish their intellectual property rights equal or superior to ours, we may have to spend time and money in response and potentially discontinue certain of our operations.

 While we currently do not believe it to be the case, third parties may claim that we are employing their proprietary technology without authorization or that we are infringing on their patents.
-If such claims were made, we could incur substantial costs coupled with diversion of our management and key technical personnel in defending against these claims.
-Furthermore, parties making claims against us may be able to obtain injunctive or other equitable relief which could effectively halt our ability to further develop, commercialize and sell products.
+If such claims were made, we could incur substantial costs coupled with diversion of key technical personnel in defending against these claims.
+Furthermore, parties making claims against us may be able to obtain injunctive or other equitable relief which could effectively halt our ability to further develop, commercialize, and sell products.
 In the event of a successful claim of infringement, courts may order us to pay damages and obtain one or more licenses from third parties.
 We may not be able to obtain these licenses at a reasonable cost, if at all.
-Defense of any lawsuit or failure to obtain any of these licenses could prevent us from commercializing available products and have a material negative effect on our business.
+Defense of any lawsuit or failure to obtain any of these licenses could prevent us from commercializing available products and have a material negative effect on our financial condition and business prospects.

 Trade Secrets - Risk 3